SUTeamGold/shoelist/README.md

 **Required Features**

 - [ ] 1.
 User can view different type of shoes
 - [ ] 2.
-User can make a wishlist of shoes they want
+User can scroll
 - [ ] 3.
-User can comment reviews
+User can view detailed information about shoe
 - [ ] 4.
-User can see all contents after they close app
+User can see all contents

 **Optional Features**